Abandoned & Little-Known Airfields:

 and its TV camera filmed many sporting & public events.

-The earliest depiction of the airfield which has been located was a 1973 aerial view.
+The earliest depiction of the airfield which has been located was a 10/1/69 USGS aerial view.

-It depicted the Goodyear Blimp Airfield as having a blimp hangar at the northwest corner, and 2 blimp mooring circles.
+A 1973 aerial view depicted the Goodyear Blimp Airfield as having a blimp hangar at the west corner & 2 blimp mooring circles.

 Inexplicably, no airfield was yet depicted at this location on the March 1973 Houston Sectional Chart (according to Chris Kennedy).